 In the absence of treatment, people rely on using drugs and alcohol to cope with their feelings of hopelessness, shame, and despair.
 While mind-altering substances may quiet one’s anxiety and depression, alcohol and substance use tend only to exacerbate the underlying condition.
 It’s worth mentioning again that self-medicating mental illness is a vicious cycle; the behavior is a sure path to addiction, self-defeating behaviors, and self-harm.
 There is a robust association between PTSD and suicidal ideation or attempts.
 If you or a loved one is contending with thoughts of self-harm, please call the National Suicide Prevention Lifeline: 1-800-273-TALK (1-800-273-8255).

 Greater understanding and awareness of PTSD will help Veterans and others recognize symptoms, and seek and obtain needed care." - Dr. Paula P. Schnurr, Executive Director of the National Center for PTSD

 During June, the National Center for PTSD asks that everyone take some time to Learn about PTSD and the valid forms of available treatments; Connect with support services for yourself or a loved one—reach out for help; and Share what you learn about PSTD with the world via social media.
 When we work together to take the mystery out of mental illness, we can encourage more people to seek help.

 At PACE Recovery Center, we can help you or a loved one learn how to navigate life without resorting to drug and alcohol to cope with symptoms of post-traumatic stress disorder.
-Our highly qualified team of addiction professionals can address your co-occurring mental health disorders and provide you with tools for dealing with symptoms.
+Our highly qualified team of addiction professionals can address your co-occurring mental health disorders and teach you effective coping skills.
 Please contact us today to learn more about our programs.